Panchrysia aurea

 Panchrysia aurea is a moth of the family Noctuidae.
 It is found in southern Europe and western and central Asia.
 The range extends from Portugal, east to Tian Shan, the Altai and the north-western Himalayas.
 In central Europe, it is found in the southern Alps, lower Austria and the mountains on the Balkan Peninsula.

 The wingspan is 40–44 mm.
-The ground colour of the forewings is golden yellow, sprinkled with reddish.
-The submarginal area ranges from violet brown to golden brown.
-The basal area ranges from violet brown to orange brown.
-The hindwings are uniform light yellowish grey to grey brown.
 There are two generations per year with adults on wing from May to June and from July to September.

 The larvae feed on the leaves of Thalictrum species.
 Full-grown larvae are white.
 The species overwinters in the larval stage.